2lag/three/readme.md

 ### todo
- - fix then animate progress bar
-   - portion in parseMap is not working because of busy thread, fix this somehow without retard async forced slowdown bullshit
-     - maybe webworker that gets report of progress status and updates dom on it's own? unless more efficient method would be to parse map with webworker... tbd

- - fix texture offsets / scaling, still not 100% correct ( on quake maps only i think, but maybe both. verify with trenchbroom / J.A.C.K. )
+ - fix texture offsets / scaling, still not 100% correct ( ONLY ON QUAKE NOW, VALVE IS FIXED )

- - make loading/parsing & running faster
-   - more async ?
-   - profile site w ff dev ed

  - make better movement controller that incorporates delta time AND works w touch controls ( mayb onscreen ? idk )
    - unless its okay on mobile ( this should be tested alr )
    - if it doesn't work well, copy [this](https://github.com/sbuggay/bspview/blob/master/src/CameraControls.ts) and add onscreen control/joystick as well as keybound ctls

+ - make loading/parsing & running faster
+   - profile site w ff dev ed
+   - more async ? or is that the issue .. . .

  - add hideable keybind list somewhere ( top / bottom right )